 - ▲ Electrolyte containing sulfuric acid can cause severe burns.
 Avoid allowing contact with the skin, eyes or clothes.
 In the event of accident flush with sufficient water and contact a physician immediately.
 Failure to comply may result in serious injury or death. - Maintain the electrolyte at the recommended level.
-Add distilled water to the battery only when starting up, never when shutting down. - With electrolyte at proper level, less space may cause the gases to be accumulated in the battery. - ♠ Do not allow any open flames or excessive heat near or when checking the battery. - ▲ Do not allow unauthorized personnel to change the battery or to use booster cables. - ▲ To prevent electric shock, do not touch battery terminal with wet hands.

-This label is positioned on the pump screen and front side of the upper frame.
+Add distilled water to the battery only when starting up, never when shutting down.

+With electrolyte at proper level, less space may cause the gases to be accumulated in the battery.

+- ▲ Do not allow any open flames or excessive heat near or when checking the battery. - ▲ Do not allow unauthorized personnel to change the battery or to use booster cables. - ▲ To prevent electric shock, do not touch battery terminal with wet hands. - 6) HIGH PRESSURE HOSE (item 6) This label is positioned on the door inside of the MCV box, rear side of the hydraulic tank and front side of the upper frame.
 Follow all warnings.
-Failure to comply may result in serious injury or death.

-- ▲ Escaping fluid under pressure can penetrate the skin causing serious injury or death. - ♠ Relieve all pressure before disconnecting any hydraulic, coolant or fuel lines etc. - ※ See the maintenance section for details.
+Failure to comply may result in serious injury or death. - ▲ Escaping fluid under pressure can penetrate the skin causing serious injury or death. - A Relieve all pressure before disconnecting any hydraulic, coolant or fuel lines etc. - See the maintenance section for details.

-6) HYDRAULIC OIL LEVEL (item 7)

-This label is positioned on the top side of the hydraulic tank.
+7) HYDRAULIC OIL LEVEL (item 7) This label is positioned on the front side of the hydraulic tank.

-- ▲ Place the bucket on the ground whenever servicing the hydraulic system. - Check oil level on the level gauge as shown in the upper right hand illustration. - Using the recommend hydraulic oil, fill to the specified level if necessary.
-Please refer to section, Maintenance.

-7) HYDRAULIC OIL LUBRICATION (item 8)

-This label is positioned on the top side of the hydraulic tank.

-- Do not mix with different brand oils. - ▲ Never open the filler cap while high temperature. - ▲ Loosen the cap slowly and release internal pressure completely.

-8) KEEP CLEAR-REAR (item 9)

-This label is positioned on the both sides of the counterweight.
+- A Place the bucket on the ground whenever servicing the hydraulic system. - % Check oil level on the level gauge as shown in the upper right hand illustration. - Using the recommend hydraulic oil, fill to the specified level if necessary.
+Please refer to section, Maintenance. - 8) HYDRAULIC OIL LUBRICATION (item 8) This warning label is positioned on the front outside of the MCV box. - Do not mix with different brand oils. - ▲ Never open the filler cap while high temperature. - ▲ Loosen the cap slowly and release internal pressure completely. - 9) KEEP CLEAR-REAR (item 9) This label is positioned on the rear both sides of the counterweight.

-- ▲ To prevent serious personal injury or death keep clear of machine swing radius. - ♠ Do not deface or remove this label from the machine.
+- ▲ To prevent serious personal injury or death keep clear of machine swing radius. - ▲ Do not deface or remove this label from the machine. - 10) KEEP CLEAR-SIDE (item 13)

-9) LIFTING EYE (item 10)